Two Thai Protesters Arrested For violence Against Queen - UrduPoint

 Two Thai Protesters Arrested For 'violence Against Queen'

-The kingdom's political elite has been jolted by a youth-led movement demanding the resignation of Prime Minister Prayut Chan-O-Cha and issuing a once-taboo call for reforms of Thailand's powerful monarchy.
+The kingdom's political elite has been jolted by a youth-led movement that has demanded the resignation of Prime Minister Prayut Chan-O-Cha and issued a once-taboo call for reforms to Thailand's powerful monarchy.

 Ekachai Hongkangwan and Bunkueanun Paothong were among activists who crowded around a royal motorcade carrying Queen Suthida on Wednesday during a large demonstration near the capital's government house.